Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Method

 \section{Method}

 NCA operate on a set of cells, each with an internal state $\mathbf{S}_i$ and a fixed position $\mathbf{x}_i$.
-In classical NCA, cell locations are fixed to a lattice and the neighborhood structure is given implicitly by the lattice, so perception is implemented with grid operators such as convolutions.
-In this work, we replace this grid-based perception with differentiable SPH operators, which provide mesh-free estimates of local neighborhood features, preserving the strictly local, shared-rule structure of NCA while enabling NCA-style updates on unstructured dynamic particle configurations.
+In classical NCA, $\mathbf{x}_i$ are fixed to a lattice and the neighborhood structure is given implicitly by the lattice, so perception is implemented with grid operators such as convolutions.
+In this work, we incorporate particle-based perception with differentiable SPH operators, which provide mesh-free estimates of local neighborhood features, preserving the strictly local, shared-rule structure of NCA while extending NCA on unstructured particles.